ddnet/ddnet/docs/BUILDING-android.md

 	The easiest way is to use the precompiled libraries from https://github.com/ddnet/ddnet-libs/ by cloning the `ddnet-libs` submodule.
 	Alternatively, you can build the `ddnet-libs` for Android yourself.
 See below for instructions on how to compile them locally.
 	The libraries can also be built by manually running the GitHub workflow [`build-libraries-android`](https://github.com/ddnet/ddnet/blob/master/.github/workflows/build-libraries-android.yml).
--	Important note for reproducible builds: To make the build reproducible, you must use exactly the same versions of the Android SDK components and Rust.
+-	Important note for reproducible builds: To make the build reproducible, you must use exactly the same versions of the Android SDK components.
 	Furthermore, exactly CMake version 3.22.1 must be used for configuring.

 Requirements for building for Android on Windows using MSYS2